h0rm/puck-js-switch/README.md

 This small project allows the control of a door opening magnet remotely using a puck.js

+# Run on pi

+In a tmux session:
+1. nvm use 9.11.2
+2. node --experimental-modules discover.mjs

 # Install

 1. upload `puck.js` code to puck.js